Latest News

 The UAE airline announced that it plans to resume its full network schedule on July 1, 2019.
 On June 26, it will resume flights to Tel Aviv and Damascus.

-British Airways, a subsidiary of IAG, has announced that flights to Tel Aviv will be suspended until July 31, and flights to Amman or Bahrain will be suspended until June 30, inclusive.
+British Airways, a subsidiary of IAG, has announced that flights to Tel Aviv will be suspended until July 31, and flights to Amman or Bahrain will be suspended up to June 30.
 British Airways also suspended flights from and to Doha until June 25.

-Iberia Express of IAG, the low-cost airline that IAG owns, announced previously that it would cancel its flights from Tel Aviv to June 30.
+Iberia Express' low-cost airline IAG had announced that it would cancel its flights to Tel Aviv up until June 30.

 Iberia resumes its Doha flights on the 27th of June.